AWS Certified SysOps Administrator – Associate (SOA-C02) Exam Learning Path

 Storage

-• S3 provides object storage service
+• S3 provides an object storage service

 • Understand storage classes with lifecycle policies